yixuantang/PUI2017_yt1369/README.md

 # PUI2017_yt1369
 #How I set up my environment

--
-First,  I use mkdir to create a directory named PUI2017 on my computer;-
+First,  I use mkdir to create a directory named PUI2017 on my computer;

 then, I use nano to create environmental variable PUI2017